Mathématique: Chapter 46

 “If you can do every problem I set in front of you,” Eli said.

-“Done,” Rush replied, faintly amused, mildly curious, and entirely certain that there was no possible way that this overgrown child could have even a remote chance at besting him in a mathematical matching of wits, if everything he’d learned about himself was true.
+“Done,” Rush replied, amused, curious, and certain there was no possible way this overgrown child could have even a remote chance at besting him in a mathematical matching of wits, if everything he’d learned about himself was true.

-“Wait here,” Eli said, appropriating Timothy’s textbook and completed assignment and transferring them to the child with some accompanying inaudible comments that were delivered with a vague and irregular approximation of sternness.
+“Wait here.”
+Eli swiped Timothy’s textbook and completed homework from beneath Rush’s hands.
+He transferred them to the child, then delivered some inaudible commentary with a vague approximation of sternness.

-Rush waited, watching with eyebrows raised as Eli extracted a pen and twelve dollars from the child before allowing him to scamper off, either outside or to some other recess of the library.
-On his way back to the table, Eli swiped a short stack of blank paper from the nearest printer.
+Rush waited, eyebrow quirked, as Eli extracted a pen and twelve dollars from the child before allowing him to scamper off.
+On his way back, Eli detoured to collect a stack of blank paper from the nearest printer.

 “All your base,” Eli said, as he sat and aligned his appropriated printer paper, “are belong to us.”

-Rush had no idea what that meant, but the tone in which it had been delivered was easy enough to interpret.
+Rush had no earthly idea what that meant, but the tone in which it’d been delivered was easy enough to interpret.

 “Yeah well, we’ll see abou’ tha’,” he replied.

-Eli slid him the twelve dollars, pulled out a pen, and began writing.
+Eli slid him the twelve dollars, brandished his pen, and began writing.

-The first fifteen rounds were a straight-forward progression through applied mathematics, but right at the point he’d anticipated the switch from differential equations to something a bit more interesting, Eli pulled a sheet of graph paper that that had been folded into quarters out of a pocket in his pants.
+The first fifteen rounds were a straightforward progression through applied mathematics, but right at the point he’d anticipated a switch from differential equations to something more interesting, Eli pulled a sheet of graph paper from his pocket.

-“Almost,” Eli said, smoothing out the creases in the scrap in a movement that looked habitual.
-“You solve this one?
-I’ll show you the twenty-four dollar question.”
-When he finished copying out what he wanted along the top of a pristine sheet of unlined printer paper, he passed it over to Rush.
+“Almost.”
+Eli smoothed the creased scrap in a movement that looked habitual.
+“You solve this one, and I’ll show you the twenty-four dollar question.”
+Referencing his pocket math, he wrote a careful line atop a pristine sheet of printer paper, then passed it to Rush.

-Across the top of the page, in black pen, was a string of symbols at once alien and uncomfortably familiar.
-He didn’t like looking at them.
+The string of symbols was at once alien and uncomfortably familiar.
+He didn’t like looking at it.
 He thought of the paper in his wallet.
 The one from ‘J. Shep.’
-He had the urge to pull them out and compare the two but knew he didn’t need to.
+He had the urge to pull it out and compare the two, but knew he didn’t need to.

 He looked up at Eli.